 We work closely with UC San Diego Health's

-We also perform heart-kidney and heart-liver transplants, among other multi-organ procedures.
+We are the only hospital performing heart-lung and heart-liver transplants in San Diego county.
+We also perform heart-kidney transplants, among other multi-organ procedures.

 Heart Transplant Evaluation